 But what exactly is the gig economy and who are the main players?
 What triggered its rise, and are there any challenges involved with the trend?
 Let's try and find out.

 What is the Gig Economy?

 If the term "gig" reminds you of jazz musicians, you would be right.
 Although the term has long been associated with musicians, the gig work is a new nature of work.
-It involves independent contractors across all industries, including software development, content writing, and graphic design.
+It involves independent contractors across all industries, including:

-In a nutshell, the project-based economy is a free market system in which companies collaborate with freelancers, independent contractors, project-based workers and part-time hires.
+In a nutshell, the project-based economy is a free market system in which companies collaborate with freelancers, independent contractors, project-based workers and part time employees.
 These companies can be small businesses or larger organizations.

-Companies are willing to test the waters of this type of independent work economy and hire temporary workers to save costs as employee training and employee benefits go down drastically.
+Companies are willing to test the waters of this type of independent work economy and hire temporary workers.
+They manage to save costs as employee training and employee benefits go down drastically.
 In this model, gig workers have a lot to gain as well.
 They get to choose their own work hours, maintain a work/life balance and improve their productivity.

 For instance, let's imagine that you need to hire top tech talent to craft the architecture of a blockchain system.
 Similarly, if you're in the Bitcoin business, you might need help setting up Bitcoin payments on apps and websites.
-Instead of hiring someone full-time and waste time on recruiting and onboarding, you could hire temporary gig workers.
+Instead of hiring someone full-time, you could hire temporary gig workers.
 Once they successfully complete the tasks they're given, your collaboration comes to an end and you're free to part ways.

 Companies such as Uber, Lyft, Airbnb, TaskRabbit, and Udemy have all been following the same model, contributing to the gig industry.